 Do you really want to succeed?

 Maybe you run your blog without any expectation or hope that it will generate future income; if that's you, great!
-Don't let me or anyone else make you feel guilty for not wanting to make money from your blog.
+Don't let me or anyone else make you feel guilty for not making money from your blog.

 But I think most of us like writing content for our blog, AND we would love to see it take off and earn money.
 And why not?
-If we enjoy what we are doing and can make money at the same time, that is a killer combo.
+If we enjoy what we are doing and can make money simultaneously, that is a killer combo.

 By not being willing to spend a little money on our blog, we are putting ourselves at a disadvantage compared to our competitors.

 I want to make sure I am clear on this point.
 I'm not saying that you should reduce the amount of time you are spending on your blog and try to make up for it by spending more money, because that is not a good combo either.